 After his father's death Walter, then aged 44, moved to Lytham with his mother and two sisters.
-Walter was a divinity student, with private means, living at 35 Oxford Road, St Annes on Sea; later he lived in Bromley Road and Albany Road.
+Walter was a divinity student, with private means, living at 35 Oxford Road, St Annes on Sea, later living in Bromley Road and Albany Road.
 Woodhead, along with Walter Eastwood (1867-1943) and Harold Partington (1852-1928) was a founder member of the Lytham St Annes Art Society.
 He was also a well-respected member of St Annes Parish Church.
 His grave is located in a prominent position close to the main door of the church.

 Fiona Wilson, a local church historian, explains:

 'Walter Woodhead became a sidesman in April 1916 to assist the church wardens in handing out service books and tidying the church etc. He became a Church Warden in 1924 and was 'Peoples Warden', which means he was elected by the parishioners.
 At the time he also became a member of the Parochial Church Council.
 He remained in office as Warden for only one year, retiring in 1925.'

 The Church Magazine of May 1925 contains an article written by the vicar: